AB-David/Gravity-Ball-factory/README.md

 This is one of the projects I was working on to get my professional certificate in Full Stack Development by MIT xPro.
 If you are curious about this rigorous program you can learn more about it [here](https://youtu.be/5CiCtj_2Qsg)

-# A ball factory that creates balls which move under gravity.
+# A ball factory

-## *Description* : This will create any number of balls and then bounce them within a defined area while taking gravity into consideration.
+## Will create any number of balls, then bounce them within a defined area while taking gravity into consideration.

 ### *Usage*:
 1. Open the file then the IDE